Choose the right guide for your routine

 Finasteride

-Often the most important medical option for men with androgenetic alopecia because it targets DHT, the hormone involved in follicle miniaturization.
+Often an important medical option for men with androgenetic alopecia because it targets DHT, the hormone involved in follicle miniaturization.
+It may also be discussed off-label for selected women, but it is not appropriate during pregnancy or when pregnancy is possible.
 Read the finasteride guide.

 Microneedling